Immunological memory: Emergence of adaptive immune memory

+Immune amnesia

-Measles and immune amnesia
+Measles

 The measles virus can deplete previously acquired immune memory by killing cells that make antibodies, thus weakening the immune system and increasing the risk of death from other diseases.
 Suppression of the immune system by measles lasts about two years and has been epidemiologically implicated in up to 90% of childhood deaths in third world countries, and historically may have caused rather more deaths in the United States, the UK and Denmark than were directly caused by measles.
 Although the measles vaccine contains an attenuated strain, it does not deplete immune memory.

 Complications of measles are relatively common.
 Some are caused directly by the virus, while others are caused by viral suppression of the immune system.
 This phenomenon, known as "immune amnesia", increases the risk of secondary bacterial infections; two months after recovery there is an 11–73% decrease in the number of antibodies against other bacteria and viruses.
 Population studies from prior to the introduction of the measles vaccine suggest that immune amnesia typically lasts 2–3 years.
 Primate studies suggest that immune amnesia in measles is effected by replacement of memory lymphocytes with ones that are specific to measles virus, since they are destroyed after being infected by the virus.
 This creates lasting immunity to measles re-infection, but decreases immunity to other pathogens.
 Complications may be directly related to the virus - e.g. viral pneumonia or viral laryngotracheobronchitis (croup) - or related to the damage measles virus causes to tissues and the immune system.
 The most serious direct complications include acute encephalitis, corneal ulceration (leading to corneal scarring); and subacute sclerosing panencephalitis, a progressive and fatal inflammation of the brain that occurs in about 1 in 600 unvaccinated infants under 15 months.
 Common secondary infections include infectious diarrhea, bacterial pneumonia, and otitis media.

+Immunotherapy

+Many autoimmune diseases involve the immunological memory improperly targeting a part of the body and could be resolved if the corresponding memory is lost.
+CAR T cells are genetically engineered T cells that can be designed to recognize any molecule as the target, so that they can be made to kill any type of cell.
+A heavy-handed approach that targets every CD19, which is found on every B cell, has received much press due its fast and impressive results in systemic lupus erythematosus nephritis.
+There have been than 100 clinicalical trials studying the use of CAR T to kill the B cells that cause autoimmunity; some targets all B cells, some only memory B cells, and a few aiming to only kill B cells that produce a specific autoantibody.

+A related technique is CAR Treg, where the regulatory type of T cells are used.
+Tregs do not kill cells and instead suppresses immune responses.
+CAR Treg cells can be designed to suppress the immune response around some organ targeted by autoimmunity.